lisiesu/sav-state-movies/README.md

 ### Evaluation Criteria

--   Use **React**
--   **TypeScript** best practices
+-   Use **React** and follow **TypeScript** best practices;
--   Completeness: did you complete the features?
+-   Completeness: have you completed all the features?
 -   Correctness: does the functionality act in sensible, thought-out ways?
--   Maintainability: is it written in a clean, maintainable way?
+-   Maintainability: is the code written (and project structured) in a clean, maintainable way?
 -   Testing: is the system adequately tested?
 -   (Bonus point) See if you could come up with a good integration test setup to emulate real API calls.